 Caffeine Myth No. 7: Caffeine Can Help You Sober Up

-Actually, research suggests that people only think caffeine helps them sober up.
-For example, people who drink caffeine along with alcohol think they're OK behind the wheel.
-But the truth is reaction time and judgment are still impaired.
+Research suggests that caffeine only makes you think that you're sobering up.
+That's not the case.
+The truth is, your reaction time and judgment are still impaired, even if you feel more awake.
 College kids who drink both alcohol and caffeine are actually more likely to have car accidents.

 Caffeine Myth No. 8: Caffeine Has No Health Benefits

-Limited evidence suggests caffeine may also reduce the risk of the following:
+Some evidence suggests caffeine may also reduce your risk of: